dustinheisey/An-Inconvenient-Modpack/docs/ideas/cohesive-narrative.md

-# Stories
+# Cohesive Narrative

+we need to make the nightmares/flashbacks/dreams tell a singular story in parts instead of joining together a bunch of mismatched stories and making a whole from that

 **pattern** - climate change | what triggered the memory | what is next to do

 ## Chapter 1

 1. cold eye
    - triggered by hearth | about cryo chamber and bunker | points to smeltery
    - desc - wake up in your living room staring at a hearth, drive to the factory and see smelteries making lots of ingots, either go to a showroom of the cryochamber and or a city or something or go strait to the bunker and sleep

 ## Chapter 2

 2. exotic eye

    - triggered by smeltery | about ocean acidification | points to heart of sea
    - desc - notice ocean is acidifying, notice rare fish population dying, notice profit potential, description of heart of the sea a delicate rare organ from a fish that you eat